corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

 {{< /tabs >}}

 {{< note >}}
-To avoid having to `flush` the sessions manually in order to survive non-database exceptions, we recommend that you keep any code that is likely to cause such errors out of `withEntityManager` blocks.
+To avoid having to `flush` the sessions manually in order to survive non-database exceptions, you should keep any code that is likely to cause such errors out of `withEntityManager` blocks.

 {{< /note >}}